morisawausa/ProofingTool/README.md

 1. Load / Select a Template

-- In order to proof the typeface, you must first select a proofing template.
+- In order to proof the typeface, you must first select a proofing template or create a new one.
 The window will load any previously-loaded templates in the window.
 You can load additional template files or remove them from the view with the `+` / `-` buttons.
 More on the [templates] below.

 - If there are no previously-loaded templates, it will load the demo template file, which outputs the basic Latin alphabet in the Regular style at 48pts — so if you do not have a `Regular`, you won’t see anything in the proofing window.

-2. Review / edit the template as needed.
+2. Create / edit the template as needed.

-- To adjust the template, click on the `Edit` tab above.
-See [Creating and Editing Templates]
+- To create a new template or adjust an existing template, click on the `Edit` tab.
+See [Creating and Editing Templates]()

 3. Click the `❇️  Proof` button.
 This will apply the template with any additional edits.

 4. Review the `Proof Name`.
-You can now:
+You can:

-`📋 Save As Template` Save the current template as a new `.json` template file.
+- `📋 Save As Template` Save the current template as a new `.json` template file.
 Note: the Proof Name should be unique and not a duplicate of an existing template.
 (To do: support saving template changes to currently selected template, rather than always forcing a Save As.)

-`📄 Save PDF` Save a copy of the generated proof to your computer
+- `📄 Save PDF` Save a copy of the generated proof to your computer

-`🖨 Print Proof"`Send the PDF to your printer
+- `🖨 Print Proof"`Send the PDF to your printer

 ⚠️ If you have a lot of instances, generating the proof can take some time as instances are reinterpolated.
 To help with this, there is a `Re-export Instances` checkbox to keep checked if additional instances need to be proofed, or if you change the shapes of a master.
 Keep this unchecked for simple layout changes with no changes to the instances.
 (To do: this optimization may be automated down the line.)

-## Creating and Editing Templates: UI Option
+## Creating and Editing Proof Templates: UI Option

 The `Edit` tab allows you to set up your proof.